Risk management and internal control

 Annual review of the effectiveness of the systems

-During the year, the board reviewed the effectiveness of the group’s systems of risk management and internal control processes embracing all material systems, including financial, operational and compliance controls, to ensure that they remain robust.
-The review covered the financial year to 14 September 2019 and the period to the date of approval of this annual report.
+During the year, the Board reviewed the effectiveness of the group’s systems of risk management and internal control processes embracing all material systems, including financial, operational and compliance controls, to ensure that they remain robust.
+The review covered the financial year to 12 September 2020 and the period to the date of approval of the 2020 annual report.
 The review included:

-- the annual risk management review, a comprehensive process identifying the key external and operational risks facing the group and the controls and activities in place to mitigate them, the findings of which are discussed with each member of the board individually (refer to the risk management section here for details of the process undertaken); and
+- the annual risk management review, a comprehensive process identifying the key external and operational risks facing the group and the controls and activities in place to mitigate them, the findings of which are discussed with each member of the Board individually (refer to the risk management section on pages 84 to 90 of the 2020 annual report for details of the process undertaken); and

 - the annual assessment of internal control, which, following consideration by the Audit Committee, provided assurance to the Board around the control environment and processes in place around the group, specifically those relating to internal financial control.

-The board evaluated the effectiveness of management’s processes for monitoring and reviewing risk management and internal control.
-No significant failings or weaknesses were identified by the review and the board is satisfied that, where areas of improvement were identified, processes are in place to ensure that remedial action is taken and progress monitored.
-The board confirmed that it was satisfied that the systems and processes were functioning effectively and complied with the requirements of the 2016 Code.
+The Board evaluated the effectiveness of management’s processes for monitoring and reviewing risk management and internal control.
+No significant failings or weaknesses were identified by the review and the Board is satisfied that, where areas of improvement were identified, processes are in place to ensure that remedial action is taken and progress monitored.